nuwave/lighthouse/docs/2.6/the-basics/types.md

 ## Input

-Input types can be used to describe complex objects for for field arguments.
+Input types can be used to describe complex objects for field arguments.
 Beware that while they look similar to Object Types, they behave differently:
 The fields of an Input Type are treated similar to arguments.